-All past Android versions –except Android 1.0 and 1.1– follow the convention of being named for desserts and sweets.
+All past Android versions –except for the very early Android 1.0 and 1.1– followed the convention of naming them as desserts and sweets.
 A phone running on Jelly Beans or having an Ice Cream Sandwich sounds delicious!

-Android version 4.4 is the first release of the OS that uses a formerly trademarked name.
-It was previously going to be named “Key Lime Pie”.
-However, John Langerling, who directed the global partnerships for Android, decided to go with something more familiar and got permission for the use of the brand by Nestle.
+Android 4.4 is the first release of the OS that uses a formerly trademarked name.
+Planned as “Key Lime Pie”, John Langerling, who directed the global partnerships for Android, decided to go with something more familiar.
+Nestle allowed the use of the brand.
 Android 8.0 followed with the use of the trademarked name Oreo.

 #14.
 Going Sugar-Free

-For the future android versions, Google has already announced that it will not use dessert names for android versions.
-The officially released version would be simply named according to their number publicly.
-Android version 10 would have been given the name of “Queen Cake”, and the follow-up was merely named Android 11.
+For the current Android versions, Google stated that the use of dessert names and letters would be dropped, and the officially released version would be simply named according to their number publicly.
+Android 10 would have received the name “Queen Cake”, while the follow-up ended up as Android 11.

 #15.
 Androids and Alphabetical Order

-Android versions in the past were named in alphabetical order.
-Astro, Bender, Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, and finally Pie, the last to be named after a dessert.
+One of the interesting facts about Android is that Android releases in the past followed an alphabetical order.
+Astro, Bender, Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, and finally Pie, which the last version on the name of a dessert.

 #16.
 Paper-like UI for Lollipop

-Android 5.0, or Lollipop, was the first of the OS to utilize Google’s freshly developed Material Design language.
-It made substantial use of shadow and lighting effects as well as other features to mimic the look of paper for the user interface.
+Android 5.0, or Lollipop, stands out as the first of the OS to utilize Google’s freshly-developed Material Design language.
+This made substantial use of shadow and lighting effects as well as other features to mimic the look of paper for the user interface.

+Did you know about this amazing fact about Android?
 The Android logo itself is also an open-source design.
-Google allows the modification of the logo under the Creative Commons 3.0 Attribution License.
-So we can see the little robot in various forms everywhere.
+Google allows the use and modification of the logo under the Creative Commons 3.0 Attribution License, and so we see how the little robot in various forms everywhere.

 #19.
 Skipping the Honeycomb

-In 2011, Google released Android 3.0 (Honeycomb) only for use on tablets and other devices with larger screens than the smartphones of that time.
-Ultimately, Honeycomb was not necessary and was not released publically.
-Since Google integrated much of its code in its upcoming Android 4.0, or the Ice Cream Sandwich version.
+Android 3.0 (Honeycomb) rolled out for release in 2011 only for use on tablets and other devices with larger screens than the smartphones of that time.
+Ultimately, Honeycomb did not face public release, since Google integrated much of its code in its upcoming Android 4.0, or the Ice Cream Sandwich version.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing?
 You can give your opinion in the comments section below.